thegetty/quire-docs/content/guide/install-uninstall.md

 cd ~
 ```

-## Starting a New Quire Project

-The steps you follow to create a new Quire publication or project are the same for MAC Os and all Windows versions.

-1. To create a new project type:

-    ```tx
-    quire new your-project-name
-    ```

-    This command will install the starter kit, set up the theme and install dependencies wait until you see a text string that says "theme and dependencies sucessfully installed" and the prompt with your username pops up.

-2. Then enter the new directory by typing:

-    ```tx
-    cd your-project-name
-    ```

-3. And install starter theme dependencies with the following command:

-    ```tx
-    quire install
-    ```

-    This process can last a few minutes, once again wait until you see the prompt.

-4. Now you can preview the project, and any edits you'd make, by typing:

-    ```tx
-    quire preview
-    ```

-    Once running, open a browser and visit [http://localhost:1313](http://localhost:1313) to see the publication.
-To stop the preview you can either press ctrl+c or type `quire stop`.

 ## Updating the Quire CLI

 As we develop, you may also want/need to update your [Quire CLI](../quire-cli-instructions/).
-In particular, the CLI is pegged to a particular version of the Quire Starter Theme (at least for now), so if you’re using an older CLI any new projects you start will also have an older version of the theme.
+The CLI is pegged to a particular version of the Quire Starter Theme (at least for now), so if you’re using an older CLI, any new projects you start will have the corresponding older version of the theme.

 1. In your User/Home directory where you initially installed Quire, look for the `quire-cli` folder and delete it.